Real Non-Commutative Convexity I: Bipolar Theorem

 We remark that the weak* closure is unnecessary if $A(K)$ is finite dimensional and $n < \infty$.
 For the convex hull of a compact set in a finite dimensional LCTVS is compact, and the set $C$ above is easily seen to be compact in $M_n(E)$.

 If $K$ is the classical state space of an operator system and $n$ is a cardinal then the weak* closed convex hull $W_n$ of the set $C$ defined in Lemma \ref{ominw}, may be called the {\em separable} (i.e.\ {\em nonentangled}) matrix states of $V$.
-The lemma asserts that these nonentangled states (for all levels $n$, i.e.\ $W = (W_n)$) is the nc convex set Min$(K)$.
+The lemma asserts that these nonentangled states (for all levels $n$, i.e.\ $W = (W_n)$) are the elements of the nc convex set Min$(K)$.

 We shall see next that this is also exactly the nc/matrix state space of OMIN$(A(K))$.